Amppiah/LoansAmount-Dataset/README.md

 For the presentation I focused on the influence of the other variables on the BorrowerRate, which include Loan amount, prosper ratings and homeowners .

-Below are the insights:
+Insights:
-*I first started with Loan amount on the rate on a regression plot and soon realised that there was an inverse relationship there i.e as the loan amount decreases so does the interest rate.
+-I first started with Loan amount on the rate on a regression plot and soon realised that there was an inverse relationship there i.e as the loan amount decreases so does the interest rate.
-*I also used a regression line to understand the relation between Prosper ratings on Loan amount and interest rate and surprisingly realised that not all better borrowers recieved lower interest rates but rather borrower with ratings of (E) recieved lower rates as loan increases.
+-I also used a regression line to understand the relation between Prosper ratings on Loan amount and interest rate and surprisingly realised that not all better borrowers recieved lower interest rates but rather borrower with ratings of (E) recieved lower rates as loan increases.
 *Homweownership also showed an influence using the point plot where more homeowners recieved lower rates on their loans then non homeowners.

+Resources used
+-geeksforgeeks.org
+-Stackoverflow.com
+-Matplotlin.org
+-codegrepper.com